lincongNMR/java_project/README.md

 If we closed an issue, do not reopen that issue because you are solved an bug or an error you've encountered.
 It is not good to justify a issue to clarify something at the same time of the calendar problems.
 The master should be a default branch so the default branch is the master branch, at the same time, that is not possible.

 ## Add issues and your question on this repository
 When you've encountered a problem and a error, please add issue at https://github.com/zixuan75/java_project/issues/new.
-If you have a question on this repository, please add a comment at https://github.com/zixuan75/java_project/pull/50 (You are adding a comment to "Beta folder" pull request.)
+If you have a question on this repository, please add a comment at https://github.com/zixuan75/java_project/pull/50 (You are adding a comment to the "Beta folder" pull request.)

 This is not possible when you see where is different, if you see this branch and another branch are different please add a pull request at https://github.com/zixuan75/java_project/compare and choose two branches to start a pull request.